it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/email_protection.rst

 Deploy multi-factor authentication (MFA) on email, along with passphrases.
 In addition, IT administators can improve outcomes by using email protection services, which typcally enable:

-* inbound mail screening,
+* Inbound mail screening,
-* malware and ransomware protection,
+* Malware and ransomware protection,
-* phishing protection,
+* Phishing protection,
-* spam filtering,
+* Spam filtering,
-* email spoofing protection,
+* Email spoofing protection,
-* traffic blocking,
+* Traffic blocking,
-* allowlisting of false positives, and
+* Allowlisting of false positives, and
-* denylisting of false negatives.
+* Denylisting of false negatives.

 Email protection solutions vary widely in costs and complexity, so it's important to select a solution that will work well with your jurisdiction's capabilities and resources.
 Generally, they work as detailed in the figure below.